Henk Feldmeijer: Dutch SS

 Feldmeijer was tasked with establishing and commanding the Nederlandsche SS.
 Mussert had opposed the creation of the SS in the Netherlands, but German pressure had made him agree to its establishment.
 De Nederlandsche SS had a maximum membership of 4,000 on 1 November 1942.
 It always had a double standard, as it was seen as part of the NSB and at the same time part of the German SS.
 In theory, it was under the leadership of Anton Mussert but in reality Feldmeijer reported to Himmler and his representative in the Netherlands, Hanns Albin Rauter.
 Feldmeijer stimulated his members to contribute actively to the German war effort: he himself served at the front twice: April–May 1941 as a gunner in the Leibstandarte Adolf Hitler in Yugoslavia and Greece, and June 1942 – March 1943 as Flak commander in SS-Division Wiking at the Eastern Front in Southern Russia.
-In March 1943 he was promoted to Standartenführer in the Allgemeine SS and in March 1944, after completion of an officer training course, he was promoted to Hauptsturmführer in the Waffen-SS.
+In March 1943 he was promoted to SS-Standartenführer in the Allgemeine SS and in March 1944, after completion of an officer training course, he was promoted to SS-Hauptsturmführer in the Waffen-SS.
 He was decorated with the Iron Cross 2nd Class, the Sturmabzeichen and the Verwundetenabzeichen in black.

 Conflicts within the NSB

 Feldmeijer had many conflicts with other members of the NSB because of his strong dedication to the SS.
 The SS wanted a complete integration of the Netherlands in the Greater German Reich.
 On the other hand, Mussert wanted a German League of Nations, with Germany as a leading member of the European union of states.
 The German occupation authorities saw in Feldmeijer a willing tool to keep Mussert's ambitions in check.
-The conflict between the SS and the NSB came to a boil in May 1943, and while Feldmeijer and Mussert made a public appearance together to show their good relations, in practice all ties between the NSB and the German SS were severed.
+The conflict between the SS and the NSB came to the boil in May 1943, and while Feldmeijer and Mussert made a public appearance together to show their good relations, in practice all ties between the NSB and the German SS were severed.

 War crimes and death

 Feldmeijer supported the retaliatory measures taken against the resistance actions against NSB members.
-He was a member of the Sonderkommando-Feldmeijer between September 1943 and September 1944, and executed at least 20 people for resistance activities in an operation named Silbertanne Aktion.
+He was the commander of the SS-Sonderkommando-Feldmeijer between September 1943 and September 1944, and executed at least 20 people for resistance activities in an operation named Silbertanne Aktion.
 Other prominent members of the commando were Heinrich Boere, and Klaas Carel Faber and his brother.
 In February 1945 he was appointed to command a battalion of the Landstorm Nederland.

 While driving to his position at the front, his car was strafed by an Allied fighter plane and Feldmeijer was killed.
 He was buried in Haren several days later.
 Himmler sent Rauter a telegram after hearing of the death of Feldmeijer:

 I am very sad over the death of Feldmeijer.
 Please convey my condolences to his wife.
 Feldmeijer was the future of Holland in my eyes.
 Don't bother to offer my condolences to Mister Mussert, as he never knew what kind of man he had in Feldmeijer.